 - 1 tablespoon brown sugar

-- 2 – 3 tablespoons avocado, vegetable oil, or other high heat oil
+- 2 – 3 tablespoons avocado oil or vegetable oil or other high heat oil

 - Pan Sauce (recipe below)